Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 1. T. Akiba, S. Sano, T. Yanase, T. Ohta, and M. Koyama, “Optuna: A next-generation hyperparameter optimization framework,” in KDD, 2019, p.
 2623–2631.

 ## Contacts
 SPRT-TANDEM marks the 4th anniversory - now it become a huge project that we never imagined before.
 It is thus difficult for me to explain all the details of the project in this README section.
-Please feed free to reach me anytime for questions specific to SPRT-TANDEM.
+Please feel free to reach me anytime for questions.
 - email: aebihara[at]nec.com
 - twitter: [@non_iid](http/twitter.com/non_iid)
 - GitHub issues: see the link above or click [here](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/issues)